Jairohc/team-curie/readme.md

 + PHP (7.7.24)
 + Rscript (3.4.4)

 In order to execute and obtain the csv file you must execute the central bash script, called **process.sh**, make sure you've installed versions of languages we used before execute it.
-If everything is installed you must obtain a csv file that can be opened in **Microsoft excel**.
+If everything is installed you must obtain a csv file that can be opened in **Microsoft excel**, that contains our names, mails, specialization areas and users of slack.